tanmaykm/Thrift.jl/README.md

 - `fillset(obj, fld::Symbol)` : mark field fld of object obj as set
 - `fillunset(obj)` : mark all fields of this object as not set
 - `fillunset(obj, fld::Symbol)` : mark field fld of object obj as not set
+- `enumstr(enumname, enumvalue::Int32)`: returns a string with the enum field name matching the value

 ### On the Generated Code Structure